Danjb1/hovership/docs/terrain_creation.md

 1. UV unwrap and texture.

+## Import into Unity

+1. Add the mesh into the scene.

+1. Mark it as static.

+1. Select the appropriate texture for the material.

-1. When importing into Unity, it may be necessary to lower the "Scale in Lightmap" setting.
+1. It may be necessary to lower the "Scale in Lightmap" setting, if Unity shows a warning.

+1. Add a Mesh Collider component.